esa/pagmo/doc/sphinx/tutorials/multi_objective_transformation.rst

    (-30476.229905572058,)
    (-0.2613258099525382, -91.73867419004746, -11.284338550618045, -8.715661449381955, -4.980246388885227, -0.019753611114772696)

-The solution found by this algorithm is close to the optimum given with the following:
+The solution found by this algorithm is close to the optimum value:

 .. code-block:: python